bagustris/thesis-bss/thesis-note.md

 Dear Sensei,

 Today, it is annouced that I am granted as master degfree of Engineering Physics.
-Thak you for your guidance and see you in Kumamoto.
+Thank you for your guidance and see you in Kumamoto.

 Yoroshiku onegaishimasu,
 bta